|

 GLYNIS:

-Variant of Welsh Glenys, meaning "holy, pure."
+Variant spelling of Welsh Glenys, meaning "holy, pure."

 GOBINET:

-Variant of Irish Gobnait, possibly meaning
+Variant spelling of Irish Gobnait, possibly meaning

 "little smith."